usher2/u2ckdump/README.md

 USE
 ---

-* At first the program tries to unzip dump.zip if exists
+* First the program tries to unzip dump.zip file if it exists
-* At second the program tries to parse dump.xml if exists
+* Second the program tries to parse dump.xml file if it exists
-* Then the program tries to fetch and parse dump from dump sources server periodically
+* Then the program periodically tries to fetch and parse a dump from a dump sources server

 FEATURES
 -------